-In a manner similar to his counterparts, a conventional apple grower in Williamson, New York, manages his farm for maximum production and minimum labor cost.
-He has a 40 ha apple farm with 25 year old trees on average, which indicates that the new planting system is not in effect yet on this farm.
-His annual apple production is 45,731 kg/ ha while annual hired labor costs are \$1,853/ha including \$680/ ha for harvesting.
-Compared to the average labor costs (\$2,436/ ha) of 25 apple farms in the same area (White et al. 2008), he managed to spend 24% less.
-To keep production high and labor cost low, he has no plans for transitioning to organic production but does strictly follow the Pest Management Guidelines issued by Cornell University (2011).
-He spends about \$1,112/ha per year on pesticide, which is slightly lower than the average expenditure of \$1,255/ha on pesticides of the 25 apple farms (White et Image 2.
-Vertical Axis System in Western New York, USA.
+In a manner similar to his counterparts, the conventional apple grower manages his farm for maximum production and minimum labor cost.
+He has a 40 ha apple farm with 25-year-old trees on average, which indicates that the new planting system is not in effect yet on this farm.
+His annual apple production is 45,731 kg/ha while annual hired labor costs are \$1,853/ha including \$680/ha for harvesting.
+Compared to the average labor costs (\$2,436/ha) of 25 apple farms in the same area (White et al., 2008), he managed to spend 24 percent less.
+To keep production high and labor cost low, he has no plans for transitioning to organic production but does strictly follow the Pest Management Guidelines issued by Cornell University Cooperative Extension (2011).
+He spends about \$1,112/ha per year on pesticide, which is slightly lower than the average expenditure of \$1,255/ha on chemical fertilizer.